FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/01-FAIR skills & principles/01-FAIR skills & principles.md

 The digital object is considered interoperable if

-- the metadata should follow a commonly accepted metadata schema combined with agreed-upon controlled vocabularies
+- the metadata follows a commonly accepted metadata schema combined with agreed-upon controlled vocabularies
-- formal, accessible, shared, and broadly applicable language(s) and format(s) should be used for the digital object representation
+- formal, accessible, shared, and broadly applicable language(s) and format(s) are used for the digital object representation

 | Controlled vocabulary | A carefully selected list of words and phrases, which are used to tag units of information |
 |---|---|